 Work-Life Balance and Labor Force Attachment at Older Ages

-- We use data from the Health and Retirement Study (HRS) to investigate the relationship between Work-Life Balance (WLB) and retirement transitions conditional on job attributes such as hours of work, compensation and benefits.
-We also examine how responses to a spouse’s health shock differ by WLB levels before the onset of the shock.
+- The authors use data from the Health and Retirement Study (HRS) to investigate the relationship between Work-Life Balance (WLB) and retirement transitions conditional on job attributes such as hours of work, compensation, and benefits.
+They examine how responses to a spouse’s health shock differ by WLB levels before the onset of the shock.

-- Our results show that WLB is significantly associated with labor force transitions among older workers.
-On average, higher levels of perceived work-life conflicts relate to a higher likelihood that full- and part-time workers retire within two years.
+- Results show that WLB is significantly associated with labor force transitions among older workers.
+On average, higher levels of perceived work-life conflict correlate to a higher likelihood that full- and part-time workers retire within two years.

 - We find that WLB moderates labor supply responses to a spouse’s health shock, especially for women.
-Among female workers, the probability to move from full-time to part-time employment and from part-time employment to retirement after a spousal health shock increases significantly with the perceived level of work-life interference.
+Among female workers, the probability of moving from full-time to part-time employment, and from part-time employment to retirement, after a spousal health shock increases significantly with the perceived level of work-life interference.

-- A better understanding of the effect of WLB on retirement behavior, and of the specific life circumstances during which WLB becomes valuable to employees, provides a policy handle to affect workplace arrangements so as to facilitate longer labor force attachment.
+- A better understanding of the effect of WLB on retirement behavior, and of the specific life circumstances during which WLB becomes valuable to employees, could help to suggest workplace arrangements to facilitate longer labor force attachment.

 Angrisani, Marco, Maria Casanova, and Erik Meijer.
 2017.
 “Work-Life Balance and Labor Force Attachment at Older Ages.”
 Ann Arbor MI: University of Michigan Retirement Research Center (MRRC) Working Paper, WP 2017-366. http://www.mrrc.isr.umich.edu/publications/papers/pdf/wp366.pdf